 For the UE that supports any of the E-UTRA CA configurations given in Table 7.3.1A-0bE, exceptions to the requirements for a band(s) specified in subclause 7.3.1 are allowed when the band(s) is impacted by uplink being active in the applicable active UL bands of the same CA configuration in Table 7.3.1A-0bE.
 For these exceptions, the UE shall meet the reference sensitivities specified in Table 7.3.1A-0bE and Table 7.3.1A-0bF.
+These exceptions also apply to any higher order CA or DC combination containing one of the exception combinations in this clause as subset.